unikent/programmes-plant/readme.md

 4. The application requires an authentication driver to be used.
 The details of this can be setup in `application/config/local/auth.php`.
 We use our own LDAP driver.
 If you decide to use our bundled LDAP driver, the server settings can go in `application/config/local/ldap.php`.

-5. Programmes Plant uses PHP Session based session driver as a drop in replacement for the Laravel default.
-This needs to be setup in `application/config/local/session.php` specifying a cookie type.

-6. Run `php artisan migrate:install --env=local` to setup the migtations table.
+5. Run `php artisan migrate:install --env=local` to setup the migtations table.
 Then run `php artisan migrate --env=local` to run all the migrations to setup your database.

-7. Copy the public/.htaccess.sample file to public/.htaccess.
+6. Copy the public/.htaccess.sample file to public/.htaccess.

-8. Point a browser at the public folder.
+7. Point a browser at the public folder.

-9. We're done here!
+8. We're done here!

 ## Testing